Homework 3 (Due 07 Feb)#

 2. Homeworks are available ten days before the deadline.

 3. How do I(we) hand in?
-You can hand in the paper and pencil exercises as a scanned document.
+You can hand in the paper and pencil exercises as a single scanned PDF document.
 For this homework this applies to exercises 1-5.
-Alternatively, you can hand in everything (if you are ok with typing mathematical formulae using say Latex) as a jupyter notebook at D2L.
-The numerical exercise(s) (exercise 6 here) should always be handed in as a jupyter notebook by the deadline at D2L.
+Your jupyter notebook file should be converted to a PDF file, attached to the same PDF file as for the pencil and paper exercises.
+All files should be uploaded to Gradescope.

 Exercise 1 (20 pt), Electron moving into an electric field#